Cancer Care Program service reintroductions

 Reintroduction of the Colon Cancer Prevention Program

-- As always, Nova Scotians who have any worrying symptoms should not be waiting for a home screening kit.
-They should speak with a health care provider.
+As always, anyone with worrying symptoms should not be waiting for a home screening kit; they should speak with a health care provider.

 Reintroduction of the Cervical Cancer Prevention Program (routine Pap test)